 3-day total $105–165 $210–360 $450–750+

-Inland destinations (Berat, Gjirokastër, Shkodër) are significantly cheaper than the coast.
-Coastal prices in peak summer now approach Greek island rates for accommodation — the “Albania is dirt cheap” narrative needs updating.
+Inland destinations (Berat, Gjirokastër, Shkodër) are noticeably cheaper than the coast.
+With Albania now drawing more than 12 million visitors a year, coastal prices in peak summer approach Greek-island rates for accommodation — the “Albania is dirt cheap” narrative needs updating.

 Pro Tip: Open a Charles Schwab checking account before your trip.
 It reimburses all foreign ATM fees worldwide — a real advantage in a cash-heavy country where ATM withdrawals typically cost $6–10 each.